merlynmercylona/fertilizer_recommendation/README.md

 * Validation accuracy: 90%
 * FInal Test accuracy: 88.24%

+* The project_report file contains a detailed description of the features of the project

 ### FILES:
 * fertilizer.xls - Excel file containing the data on fertilizers.
 It has 2 pages which needs to be updated with the info collected
 * first_app.py - The web application that is viewed by users